Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Claude if you need long document analysis, nuanced writing, coding, enterprise.
-Choose Microsoft Copilot if you prioritize microsoft 365 power users and enterprise teams.
+Choose Claude if your daily work is mostly long-context reasoning, document analysis, and nuanced writing.
+Choose Microsoft Copilot if your daily work is mostly Microsoft 365 AI assistant inside Word, Excel, Outlook, Teams.
 Claude scores higher in user reviews (4.8 vs 4.2).
 Both offer free tiers — try each before committing.

 Claude